 Today we run through recent action in fire safety best practice literature.
-Even though fire safety technologies comprise about 2-4 percent of a new building budget (compared with the 15-20 percent of electrotechnologies), the influence of the fire safety culture dominates all aspects campus safety.
-We have been tracking leading practice discovery and promulgation in the fire safety domain since 1993; though from the perspective of electrical fire safety hazards.
+Even though fire safety technologies comprise about 2-4 percent of a new building budget, the influence of the fire safety culture dominates all aspects campus safety; cybersecurity of public safety communication technology for example.

 A small sample of the issues we have tracked in the past: